Serve this easy and tasty vegan sourdough pesto rolls for breakfast or even for lunch or dinner with a soup and salad for a light meal.

 Like I wrote in one of my previous posts, I want to share more sourdough recipes in the blog.
 And this vegan sourdough pesto rolls another one of our favorites.
 I use freshly ground spelt for all my breads and grind the grains with Hawos grain mill.
 Spelt is easier to digest than regular wheat therefore I use spelt for all our bakes since we have gluten intolerance in the family.
 Therefore, it was easier to switch and still enjoy the goodness of freshly baked bread with some adjustments.
 Spelt is not gluten free but the gluten in spelt is easier to digest.

 Early spring I made a lot of wild garlic pesto by foraging wild garlic leaves in the woods close to home.
 Since I made a lot of jars, I wanted a change of recipes with the pesto, so why not use it for bread rolls.
 We use the pesto for pastas, risotto rice and even as bread spreads.
-This year I pressure also canned a couple of jars, so that we can have some in winter months too.
+This year I pressure canned a couple of jars, so that we can have some of the spring goodies well into the winter months.

-I usually make sweet bread rolls or pizza rolls, but also use pesto and other savory items that I can find.
+I make sweet bread rolls or pizza rolls, but switch to pesto and other savory fillings too.
 For this sourdough bread rolls you can also use tomato pesto or basil pesto with a little cheese.

 - Because, Sourdough needs a little planning ahead.
 Plan at least 12 to 15 hours for the whole bake.